 - Profound changes in levels of consciousness (e.g., bursts of energy and stupor).

 - Hallucinations (seeing, feeling, hearing, or smelling things that aren’t there).

 - Tonic-clonic seizures.
 Generally known as “grand mal” seizures, these involve violent physical shaking, loss of consciousness, and stiffening of the muscles.

 DTs are relatively rare.
-While more than 50% of people who abuse alcohol can expect to develop some symptoms of alcohol withdrawal, only an estimated 3% to 5% of people who chronically abuse alcohol develop DTs.7 Those who may be at higher risk for DTs include individuals who:7,8
+While more than 50% of people who misuse alcohol can expect to develop some symptoms of alcohol withdrawal, only an estimated 3% to 5% of people who chronically use alcohol develop DTs.7 Those who may be at higher risk for DTs include individuals who:7,8

 - Are older.